 The 3 scouts took turns with power washing the cutter-rigged MacGregor 23, helped clean out the Venture 21, helped take out sails to dry, fold sails and put them away, and straighten out a massively tangled anchor rode.
 After the first hour, we were hot and tired, and one scout suggested using the power washer to create a cooling mist, which we all--even the dog--enjoyed.
 The scouts impressed everyone with their effort, and they were a real help with the boats.

-out's parent to arrive, Capt.
+As I was waiting for a scout's parent to arrive, Capt.
 Ashton and Capt.
 Reynolds showed up, ready to replace the halyards and step the mast on the brightly clean MacGregor 23.
 The scout and I helped with the halyards while he awaited his ride, but he had to go before the mast was stepped.
 I had never helped with or saw this before, but was ready to lend a hand, starting with reinstalling the spreaders and attaching the spreader boots, then pulling the rope attached to the forestay to raise the mast, and, finally, being the one with the wherewithall to get the mast aligned just right.
 I believe I averted disaster at least once.
 Things were a little hairy there for a few moments, but we did it!
 A sailboat always looks nicer with a mast.

 Kudos to my scouts for how fast they learned, how well they listened to Capt.
 Finn and Capt.
 Danny, and the excellent work they did in the boat yard.
 Their interest- and ability to apply themselves made my effort to organize worthwhile.
 I hope we do it again soon.